 Grey, stiff-leaved Tillandsias usually need less water than the softer, green, or thin-leaved varieties, but most plants do well with weekly watering.

-Adjust watering schedules depending on season and humidity levels.
-(I water twice a week in winter due to low humidity and dryness of the air up here in the Midlands)
+I water twice a week in winter due to low humidity and dryness of the air up here in the Midlands, and weekly in Summer due to high humidity levels and rainfall.

 Tillandsias are remarkable and hold such an attraction because they are just that, Air Plants.
 The roots are only used to anchor the plant.
 They do not absorb water or nutrients through the roots, as this is done solely through the leaves.